|

 that you just ignore the bonus and stick a red Agility gem in that socket.

+Agility gems will be of the Delicate variety.
+If you're a bear tank then gem for Stamina.
 Note that Mists of Pandaria gems will be much better than Cataclysm gems.
 If you're gemming your gear then you should upgrade as soon as possible.
 Go here if you need tips on how to get more gold to buy those gems.
+Enchants While leveling I will often look for cheap enchants.
+Visit the Auction

 House and browse Consumable > Item Enhancement, then search on cloak,